thephpleague/uri/docs/5.0/manipulations/middlewares.md

 ### URI comparison

-To help with URI objects comparison, the  <code>League\Uri\Modifiers\Normalize</code> URI modifier is introduce to normalize URI according to the following rules:
+To help with URI objects comparison, the  <code>League\Uri\Modifiers\Normalize</code> URI Middleware is introduce to normalize URI according to the following rules:

 - The host component is converted into their ASCII representation;
 - The path component is normalized by removing dot segments as per RFC3986;